app2641/capital/README.md

 # capital
-Ruby gem that returns the capital city name for the given country.
+Capital gem that returns the capital city name for the given country.